mastah43/CarND-Behavioral-Cloning-P3/writeup_report.md

 TODO
 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 TODO
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.